Internet-of-People/mercury-rust/README.md

 priorities of missing features and your requirements we haven't thought of yet.

 We think to have an initial functional implementation of the architecture.
-We're finishing our optimistic test cases, making sure they all pass.
-We're working to improve usability of the server daemon and drafting an SDK API for distributed applications.
+We're drafting our SDK API for distributed applications.
 There are still a lot of important components to be added, existing ones might be changed or redesigned, documentation is still lacking nearly everywhere.

 Rough edges of the existing server and client are
  - documentation
- - proper error type structure
  - profile metadata structure and protection levels

 Missing important parts are